 Management development: Alpesh is very keen on developing a high-performing culture, starting at the top with the Operating Board.
 Working with this brief, Sharon delivered the ‘Five Behaviours’ programme for the newly formed senior management team to bring them together around a common purpose.
 Plus, a leadership expectations framework laying out the required capabilities of every manager in the business.

-Aura Sales and Leadership Academy: to meet the ambitious growth target, a team development plan was required to boost capability and ensure that managers and teams were ready for the demands of rapid growth.
+Building a talent pipeline: to meet the ambitious growth target, a team development plan was required to boost capability and ensure that managers and teams were ready for the demands of rapid growth.
 Sharon utilised the business’s Apprenticeship levy to develop an Aura Sales Academy and Aura Leadership Academy to develop those skills in-house.

 How Have People Puzzles Made A Difference?